algolia/instantsearch-ios/doc/src/getting-started.md

 <p class="cb">In this part you've learned:</p>

 - How to build your interface with Widgets by adding the `Hits` widget
-- How to create a data-binding `<layout>` for displaying search results
+- How to configure widgets
-- How to initialize Algolia with your credentials
+- How to specify the look and feel of your cells.
-- How to trigger a search programmatically

 ## Help the user understand your results: Highlighting